Persistent Homotopy Groups of Metric Spaces

-In this section, inspired by Wilkins' work \cite{wilkins2011discrete} we provide an alternative proof of Theorem \ref{thm:stab-di-ppi_1}.
+In this section we provide an alternative proof of Theorem \ref{thm:stab-di-ppi_1} inspired by Wilkins' work \cite{wilkins2011discrete}.
 This alternative proof is more constructive and independent of the notion of persistent $\rmK$-fundamental groups.
-Let us recall the theorem here: \stabofppi*
+Let us recall the stability theorem here: \stabofppi*

-Based on \cite[Lemma 6.3.3]{wilkins2011discrete}, we first introduce a way to construct maps between discrete fundamental groups and prove Lemma \ref{lem:epsi-del-homo}.
+Based on Lemma 6.3.3 of \cite{wilkins2011discrete}, we first introduce a way to construct maps between discrete fundamental groups and prove Lemma \ref{lem:epsi-del-homo}.